futureproofmusicschool/milestone-widget/README.md

 A server-rendered widget that displays learning pathways and course progress.
 The widget is served directly from an Express server without a separate React frontend.

+**New Feature**: 12-Milestone Learning Journey Roadmap - A personalized, self-paced learning path with milestone tracking.

 ## Project Structure

 - `server.js` - Express server that handles API requests and serves the HTML widget